nebojsatomic/nebojsatomic/README.md

 - ⚡ Fun fact: ...
 -->

-- 💬 Chat with me about anything, even if it is only about how bad the weather is
+- 💬 Chat with me about anything, even if it is only about how bad or nice the weather is
-- 📫 How to reach me: connect with me on LinkedIn.
+- 📫 How to reach me: connect with me on LinkedIn https://linkedin.com/in/nebojsatomic
-- you can also subscribe to my YT channel for some totally unrelated stuff.
+- you can also subscribe to my YT channel for some totally unrelated ( or related ) stuff: https://youtube.com/@nebtom